Mestrace/orderbook/README.md

 ### Dependency Injection

 `processors` will take the abstracted daos and resources as input, and implement the logic on top of that.
 Eventually inside the handler, implementation will be picked and intialized and injected into the processor.

+## Quick Start

+### Setup

+- Conf
+  - Make a copy of `conf/config.json` as `conf/config_local.json` for your own configuration.
+- DB
+  - Install and start your db instance.
+For MacOS, `brew install mysql` and `brew services start mysql`
+  - Setup your db and modify `conf/config_local.json` to setup the client and dsn
+    - `"master_dsn": "user:pass@tcp(127.0.0.1:3306)/dbname?charset=utf8mb4&parseTime=True&loc=Local"`
+  - Run SQL under `sql/orderbook.sql` inside your mysql shell to migrate the table structure.
+- Redis
+  - Install and start your redis instance.
+For MacOS, `brew install redis` and `brew services start redis`
+  - Setup your redis instance and modify `conf/config_local.json` to setup the redis client.
+    - `"addr": "localhost:6379"`
+    - `"password": ""`
+    - `"db": 0`

+### Build and Run

+Run `make run_orderbook` the service should start.

 ## API Design